-In most planning cases, the Model Editing module is the first one to be loaded.
+In most planning cases, the Model Master module is the first one to be loaded.
 It's used for preparing STL models before the planning process itself.
-The Model Editing module allows the user to create models from CT surfaces, modify the orientation and positioning in the BSB coordinate system, but most importantly to modify the STL models - including cropping, polishing and surface modifications, closing and creating hollow models.
-The LabPronto button opens a browser with https://labpronto.com/.
+The Model Master module allows the user to create models from CT surfaces, modify the orientation and positioning in the BSB coordinate system, but most importantly to modify the STL models - including cropping, polishing and surface modifications, closing and creating hollow models.
+Endodontic Planning allows the user to use a treatment sequence for the infected pulp of a tooth.
+The splint module is used to ease muscle tension and stabilize the jaw.

-4. Loading the patient's CT or CBCT scan into Blue Sky Plan
+4 Loading the patient's CT or CBCT scan into Blue Sky Plan

-Blue Sky Plan® can load uncompressed DICOM images (exported by all CT scanners) into the software.
+Blue Sky Plan ® can load uncompressed DICOM images (exported by all CT scanners) into the software.
 Blue Sky Plan is "self-processing" allowing the user to directly import the DICOM images in a few easy steps.
 A complete scanning protocol is available via the Blue Sky Bio website and can be sent to the scan site.

-4.1.
-Selecting the DICOM images location
+4.1 Selecting the DICOM images location